Athumani S. Janguo

 Athuman Saidi Minshehe Janguo (born December 5, 1936) is a Tanzanian politician.
-He is a member of both the National Assembly of Tanzania and the African Union's Pan-African Parliament.
-In the Tanzanian parliament, his constituency is Kisarawe and he is a member of the Parliamentary Privileges, Ethics and Powers Committee.
-Janguo is a former Director General of the Tanzania Harbours Authority.
+He is a former member of both the National Assembly of Tanzania and the African Union's Pan-African Parliament.
+As a Tanzanian member of parliament, his constituency was Kisarawe and he was a member of the Parliamentary Privileges, Ethics and Powers Committee.
+Janguo is a former Director General of the Tanzania Harbour Authority (TPA).